software-dev-academy/android/Day3/README.md

 The third cell from `(width/8 + width/8, height/8)` to `(3*width/8, height/8)` and so on.

-In our Activity we create a minimal `LinearLayour` and we add the `BoardView` to it.
+In our Activity we create a minimal `LinearLayout` and we add the `BoardView` to it.
 Notice that we are not creating the Activity Content using `XML`.

 ```Java